Fareed Zakaria: Political views

+Ideology

 Zakaria self-identifies as a "centrist", though he has been described variously as a political liberal, a conservative, a moderate, or a radical centrist.
 George Stephanopoulos said of him in 2003, "He's so well versed in politics, and he can't be pigeonholed.
 I can't be sure whenever I turn to him where he's going to be coming from or what he's going to say."
 In February 2008, Zakaria wrote that "Conservatism grew powerful in the 1970s and 1980s because it proposed solutions appropriate to the problems of the age", adding that "a new world requires new thinking".
 He supported Barack Obama during the 2008 Democratic primary campaign and also for president.
 In January 2009, Forbes referred to Zakaria as one of the 25 most influential liberals in the American media.
 Zakaria has stated that he tries not to be devoted to any type of ideology, saying "I feel that's part of my job ... which is not to pick sides but to explain what I think is happening on the ground.
 I can't say, 'This is my team and I'm going to root for them no matter what they do.'"